Counts the total number of words within a cell or range of cells

 =ARRAYFORMULA(SUM(LEN(TRIM(range)) - LEN(SUBSTITUTE(range, " ", "")) + 1))

-Argument placeholders: range
+range

-Argument description (range): This is the cell or range of cells whose words you want to count
+This is the cell or range of cells whose words you want to count

 Named functions enable the creation of custom, reusable formulas that mimic built-in functions, streamlining calculations and data manipulations.
 These functions simplify complex formulas, making spreadsheets more readable and less prone to errors.
 By encapsulating intricate logic within a single function call, they enhance consistency across your data.
 Utilizing named functions reduces the need to write lengthy formulas repeatedly, thereby improving workflow efficiency and productivity in data analysis and management.

-Follow these simple steps to download and import the function into your spreadsheet.
-This method is the quickest and easiest way to add the named function to your Google Sheets document, but will not include the argument description and examples:
+Follow these simple steps to download and import a function into your spreadsheet.
+This method is the quickest and easiest way to add the named function to your Google Sheets document, but will not include the argument description and examples.

 Once added, the function will be ready to use in your document like any other built-in function.
 Simply type the function name and provide the required inputs to use it in your calculations.

-Follow these simple steps to integrate the function into your spreadsheet:
+Follow these simple steps to integrate a custom named function into your spreadsheet:

 Once added, the function will be ready to use in your document like any other built-in function.
 Simply type the function name and provide the required inputs to use it in your calculations.